 If you don't agree that we should ask you to pay back an overpayment you can ask us to look at this again.
 We call this disputing an overpayment.
-To do this, we recommend you complete online and return form TC846, 'Tax credits overpayment'.
+To do this, complete and return form TC846, 'Tax credits overpayment'.
 You can get a copy:

-- online, go to www.gov.uk and search for TC846 - by phoning our helpline (read page 17) if you don't have access to the internet
+- online, go to GOV.UK and search for TC846 - by phoning our helpline (read page 17) if you don't have access to the internet

-You may write to us instead, but you'll need to give us all of your details, and tell us:
+You can write to us instead, but you must make sure you give us full details including: